oracle/oci-compute-jenkins-plugin/README.md

 1. Create a Freestyle project
 1. In the Job Configuration
 	- Check "Restrict where this project can be run" and fill in the label (i.e. "sample_label")
-	1. In "Build" section click "Add build step" → Execute shell and fill echo "Hello World; sleep 60"
+	1. In "Build" section click "Add build step" → Execute shell → echo "Hello World"; sleep 60;
 1. Save
 2. On the newly configured job → Click "Build"